AdobeDocs/genstudio.en/help/search-assets.md

 ## Do more with search

-[!DNL Content Hub] is not limited to search, instead it allows you to download, share and add assets to collection right from the search or preview interface.
+[!DNL Content Hub] is not limited to search, instead it allows you to [download](), [share](share-assets-as-a-link.md) and [add assets to collection]() right from the search or preview interface.

 ### Download asset

-You can download assets including static and dynamic renditions.
+You can [download assets]() including static and dynamic renditions.
 Moreover, you can download a single or multiple assets in a single click.
 See Download Assets in [!DNL Content Hub].

 ### Share asset

 [!DNL Content Hub] lets you share assets with members of your organization including partners and vendors who are the authorized Experience Manager users.
-See Share Assets in [!DNL Content Hub].
+See [share assets](share-assets-as-a-link.md) in [!DNL Content Hub].

 ### Add asset to Collection

 [!DNL Content Hub] allow users to create public collections that are accessible to all the entitled users.
-See Collections in [!DNL Content Hub].
+See [Collections]() in [!DNL Content Hub].